Electronic Product Examples

 - The increased processing power and memory of the microcontroller meant new features could be more easily added.

-- Using contemporary power saving technology also resulted in far lower power requirements for the new design.
+- Using contemporary power saving technologies also resulted in far lower power requirements for the new design.

 Star Tracker: As part of the navigation system of a spacecraft, Star Tracker Cameras use the stars as reference points comparing what is imaged to a stored software catalog of stars located on the spacecraft's processor.
 It collects a picture of the star field around the spacecraft and performs a 3-axis attitude determination using an algorithm that compares the relationships of stars to the craft.